Bzahirpour/clouduploader/README.md

 ## Contributing

-Feel free to open up an issue or reach out to me.
+Feel free to open up an issue or reach out to me!

  **Benjamin Zahirpour**